g00dnatur3/http-rest-client/README.md

 	client.update(url, people);

-Setting headers & cookies with RequestDecorator (How to Authorize requests)
+Setting headers with RequestDecorator (How to Authorize requests)
 ------------------------------------------------

 In order to set headers/cookies on a request you need to use the RequestDecorator.